 We cannot ascend to the heights of freedom on our own—we have proven this repeatedly to ourselves and to others.
-This truth applies as you begin Exodus 90.
+This truth applies as you begin your Exodus journey.
 Within your fraternity, each man should pair up with a brother.
 This particular brother is now your anchor, and you are his.
 If there is an odd number, make it a group of three.
 No one should attempt this ascent without an anchor.
 “Climbing without proper anchors is foolish...”

 If “you are the man” (cf. 2 Samuel 12:7) skipping disciplines and starting to fall into sin, call your brother immediately.
 Let him know that his anchor is weak.
 This serves both you and your brother.
 It is far better to alert him to your weakness than to let him experience your failure as a dependable anchor.